stared/jekyll-blog-pre-2022/_posts/2017/2017-04-30-teaching-deep-learning.markdown

 * [Visual introduction to machine learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) by Stephanie Yee and Tony Chu

 Also, it is good to understand [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression), which is a building block of almost any neural network for classification.
-We usually predict probabilities; to understand how to measure errors in your predictions, see:
+We usually predict probabilities; to understand how to measure error of your predictions, see:

 * [Kullback-Leibler Divergence Explained](https://www.countbayesie.com/blog/2017/5/9/kullback-leibler-divergence-explained) by Will Kurt.